karleefidek/SolarSize-Capstone/README.md

 - As the server is live, it may not always be in a working state if we have changes in-progress.
 - You can watch the final demo of our application [here](https://www.youtube.com/watch?v=kpTkcMHIimM)!

-## App Code
-- The code for our app can be found in the [SolarSize folder](https://github.com/karleefidek/SolarSize-Capstone/tree/main/SolarSize).
-- The installation process for our application can be found [here](https://github.com/karleefidek/SolarSize-Capstone/blob/main/Project%20Documentation/Knowledgebase/SolarSize%20-%20Installation.pdf).

 ## Project Documentation

 ### Project Initialization and Planning